MJdugule/decagon-weather/README.md

 Before continuing I'd recommend reading the official docs on state management as the concepts and packages used are very similar to the ones used in this app. https://flutter.dev/docs/development/data-and-backend/state-mgmt/intro

 ## Style Guide
- ### Button Guidelines
-  According to our design style guide, We have two types of customized button:
-  - Elevated Button - This is the defualt button that we generally use, by calling `AppButton()`.
-  - Outlined Button - This is another type of button that is used when you need just the outlined border, it is called by `AppButton.outlined`.

-  Each of these button can be easily custumize by already added properties.

 ### Color
 You can go throught the `colors.dart` file to see the kind of color you need.

 ### Text Style
-According to the text style, it is called by `kHeading1TextStyle` it can be used according to the style you want to implement.

 You can go throught the `text_styles.dart` file to see the kind of text styles you need.

 ## Commits Guidlines